Workplace bullying and harassment

 If the formal approach is not an option, as your workplace does not have a complaints handling system, and you continue to be harassed or concerned, you should make an informal complaint.
 If both options are unsuccessful, consider making your complaint to an external agency.

-Make a harassment complaint outside your workplace
+Make a bullying complaint outside your workplace

 If you believe you have been harassed and your workplace’s processes haven’t been helpful, you can make your complaint to, or ask advice from, one the following agencies.